Milk Share

 -

-Jersey Milk is Rich
+Rich Jersey Milk

 Cooks love Jersey milk because it has more of all the good stuff than milk from other dairy breeds of cows.